asco0145/IDEA9103_CreativeCodingProject/README.md

 When the guy begins to spiral, the movement creates a repeated, echoing pattern that almost resembles a distorted mirror.
 This was intentional.
 The spiral becomes a visual metaphor for confronting your own reflection during a moment of emotional overwhelm.

-While playing around with the graphics, I noticed that the pattern also reminded me of Junji Ito’s Uzumaki, where spirals represent psychological descent and one’s inner turmoil.
+While playing around with the graphics, I noticed that the pattern also reminded me of **Junji Ito - Uzumaki**, where spirals represent psychological descent and one’s inner turmoil.

 <img src="assets/uzumaki.jpeg" alt="Uzumaki - Junji Ito" width="140" height="300">

 Using the figure itself to generate the pattern felt symbolic: the person becomes both the cause and the victim of their spiralling thoughts, echoing the idea of voices in the head folding inward.